 Growth in both Slovakia and Bulgaria outperformed euro-area growth again in 2024.
 The Hungarian economy on the other hand was faced with another technical recession from the second quarter of the year with two consecutive quarters of negative growth, but rebounded into positive territory in the fourth quarter.
-Overall, annual real GDP growth came to 2.1% (estimate) in Slovakia, 2.2% (estimate) in Bulgaria and 0.6% in Hungary.
+On balance, annual real GDP growth stood at 2.1% in Slovakia, 2.2% (estimate) in Bulgaria and 0.6% in Hungary.